DuncteBot/SkyBot/.github/STRUCTURE_GUIDE.md

 ### Command constructor
 To maintain consistency between the constructors of the commands the following order has been given to the properties
+1. requiresArgs
+2. requiredArgCount
-1. displayAliasesInHelp
+3. displayAliasesInHelp
-2. category
+4. category
-3. name
+5. name
-4. aliases
+6. aliases
-5. helpFunction (prefix, invoke)
+7. helpFunction (prefix, invoke)
-6. usageInstructions (prefix, invoke)
+8. usageInstructions (prefix, invoke)
-7. userPermissions
+9. userPermissions
-8. botPermissions
+10. botPermissions
-9. flags
+11. flags

 ### Access Modifiers